 Lenovo's Dolby was fabulous in comparison as the difference in the sound was instantly apparent and it worked even when not connected to an external device.
 This is one feature I miss from Lenovo's phone.

 One advantage with DTS:X 3D Surround feature is that it is turning on automatically when connected to an external device, such as an auxiliary cable, and turning off when I remove the connection.
 This convenience was not available on the Lenovo's surround sound feature.

 Display is probably the best feature.
 If you like phones lot of vertical screen real estate, this phone is probably the best in its class.
 Watching a video is a great experience on this phone.
 The display is 6.2 inches and full HD+ giving a clear, wide and crisp viewing experience.

 There is a feature called Comfort view which lets you turn off blue highlights.
 This is a feature similar to Night Lights on Windows 10, f.lux and redshift.
 You can also schedule this feature to turn on only at night.
 That is nifty IMHO.
 The slight trouble with this feature is that it distorts or aliases text content, to some extent, causing an imperfect reading experience.
 I experienced this on Sync for Reddit app.

-Came with Facebook and Instagram, but you could uninstall these apps if you don't need them.
+The phone came with Facebook and Instagram installed, but you could uninstall these apps if you don't need them.